Home > About Us

 The Office of the United Nations High Commissioner for Refugees was established on December 14, 1950 by the United Nations General Assembly.
 The agency is mandated to lead and co-ordinate international action to protect refugees and resolve refugee problems worldwide.
 Its primary purpose is to safeguard the rights and well-being of refugees.
 It strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another State, with the option to return home voluntarily, integrate locally or to resettle in a third country.
 It also has a mandate to help stateless people.

 Since 1950, the agency has helped tens of millions of people restart their lives.
 Today, a staff of more than 9,300 people in 123 countries continues to help and protect millions of refugees, returnees, internally displaced and stateless people.

-António Guterres, who joined UNHCR on June 15, 2005, is the UN refugee agency's 10th High Commissioner.
+Filippo Grandi, who took office on January 1 2016, is the UN refugee agency's 11th High Commissioner.

 UNHCR has a well-structured mechanism and leadership in place to ensure that it meets the needs of people of concern.